Flowmetalby

 +--------------+

-Log updates are committed back to the Flowmetal platform before any side-effects are performed.
-This means it is always safe for Flowmetal to restart any given flow from its last committed log state.
-The worst case is that the last requested action went awry and was lost, which Flowmetal can clean up by declaring it a failure and producing an error response to that request.
+Every fctx.actions.* call is written into a commit log before any side-effects are performed.
+This means it is always safe to restart any flow from its last committed log state.
+The worst case is that the last requested action went awry and was lost, which the runtime cleans up by declaring it a failure and producing an error response.

 I would like to learn more!